Tackling plastic pollution

 Please join Friends of Zero Waste to spread the word about PET recycling.

-The second part of the fifth session, INC-5.2, is taking place in Geneva this August.
-It is imperative that treaty negotiators have the facts.
+The second part of the fifth session, INC-5.2, is taking place in Geneva right now.
+It is imperative that treaty negotiators have the facts:

-Recycling PET reduces plastic waste, keeps plastic out of landfills, and contributes to a circular economy.
+• Recycling works as a key mechanism for reducing plastic pollution, which is why we need more of it.
+Recycling PET reduces plastic waste, keeps plastic out of landfills, and contributes to a more sustainable and circular economy.

 Friends of Zero Waste is eager to continue working with the government and other stakeholders to improve the disposal, collection, and recycling of PET plastic.
 We are equally committed to helping INC negotiators develop an equitable, environmentally sound, and scientifically driven framework to end plastic pollution.

 Click below for more information, and then share with your network.
-Join Friends of Zero Waste in spreading the word that PET recycling is a crucial part of the solution to end plastic waste.
-Only together can we end plastic pollution.
+Join Friends of Zero Waste in spreading the word that PET plastic is a crucial part of the solution to end plastic waste.

 POLITICO: Three Steps to End Plastic WastePlastic Pollution Treaty Brief and RecommendationsPET fact sheets and videos